loopback4/loopback-component-history/README.md

 #### Tip

-Don't use `unique` columns in your models
+Don't use `unique` indexes in your models, instead add `unique` property to model definition

 Convert your model from: